 On the one hand, integrated, process-oriented modeling can be informative for risk prediction.
-To put a simple example, low density lipoprotein is strongly involved in the development of atherosclerotic lesions.
-The process of atherosclerosis takes decades from first lesion development to the first clinical manifestation such as myocardial infarction (MI).
-Therefore, present cholesterol levels have impact on the risk later in life, and a process-oriented model can provide a reasonable age-risk pattern beyond what can be derived from epidemiological data alone.
+To give a simple example, low-density lipoprotein is strongly involved in the development of atherosclerotic lesions.
+The process of atherosclerosis takes decades from first lesion development to the first clinical manifestation, such as myocardial infarction (MI).
+Therefore, present cholesterol levels have impact on the risk later in life, and a process-oriented model can provide a reasonable age-risk pattern beyond what can be derived from epidemiologic data alone.
 On the other hand, risk factors may affect chronic disease development via several biological mechanisms, and process-oriented modeling can help to identify the most relevant ones with regard to the observed risk.
-Thus, process-oriented models have the potential to inform schemes of risk stratification across the life-span and thus recognize individuals who benefit most from therapeutical intervention.
+Thus, process-oriented models have the potential to inform schemes of risk stratification across the life span and thus identify individuals who can benefit most from therapeutical intervention.

-Process-oriented models have long tradition in particular for cancer [1-5].
-They are popular in radiation research but have also been applied to other risk factors [6,7].
-The present study investigates roles of risk factors for MI, applying a previously published model of atherosclerosis and subsequent MI [8].
+Process-oriented models have long tradition in particular for cancer (1-5).
+They are popular in radiation research but have also been applied to other risk factors (6, 7).
+The present study investigates roles of risk factors for MI, applying a previously published model of atherosclerosis and subsequent MI (8).
 The general approach is inspired by earlier cancer modeling but there is a main difference: In the present study, we strongly take advantage of the fact that there is data on atherosclerotic lesions in an unselected population.
-The model is thus calibrated not only on epidemiological cohort data but also on data on subclinical coronary plaques.
-Our approach allows to investigate in the same model the role of risk factors on risk and on atherosclerotic lesion formation.
+The model is thus calibrated not only on epidemiologic cohort data but also on data on subclinical coronary plaques.
+Our approach allows us to investigate in the same model the role of risk factors in risk and in atherosclerotic lesion formation.